HomagGroup/HOMAG-Connect/Applications/IntelliDivide/README.md

 }
 ```

-If there are any validation errors in the response, optimization cannot be executed until they have been addressed.
+If there are any validation errors in the response, the optimization cannot be executed until they have been addressed.

 If the action was set to <i> OptimizationRequestAction.Optimize</i> or <i>OptimizationRequestAction.Send</i> the optimization gets executed automatically.

 Otherwise the optimization needs to get started explicitly.

 ```c#
 await intelliDivide.StartOptimizationAsync(optimizationId);